-Do you need the help of a data protection officer?
+Do you need the support of a data protection officer (DPO)?

 Allott and Associates can guide your business, or organisation, through its data protection obligations, provide GAP analysis and provide ongoing data protection monitoring to ensure you stay legal and compliant.